National Water Hygiene Scheme – Course Specification

 The approach is inclusive and informal.

-The maximum is twelve particpants.
+The maximum number of attendees is twelve.

 Attendees with reading or writing difficulties